echoprotocol/echowiki/api-reference/testrpc/README.md

 By-default all plugins are disabled, but can be enabled in config or program arguments.
 Echorand and network APIs are not supported.
 To enable plugin specify it in config options `plugins`, for example `--plugins="sidechain,history"`.
 All supported APIs are always enabled.
 Lists of supported plugins and APIs:
-- Plugins: history, registration, sidechain, snapshot, json_rpc
+- Plugins: history, registration, sidechain, snapshot
-- APIs: login_api, block_api, database_api, history_api, asset_api, registration_api, json_rpc_api
+- APIs: login_api, block_api, database_api, history_api, asset_api, registration_api

 Integrated test wallet can create accounts with specified balance during TestRPC startup.